Specialist schools

 How regional health schools work

 Regional health schools provide teachers for children who are unwell.
-They can teach children from Years 0-13.
-There are three regional health schools: one in Auckland, one in Wellington and one in Christchurch.
+They can teach children from Years 0 to 13.

 How to get help from a regional health school

-Once you have a certificate, contact the regional health school that’s closest to you:
+Once you have a certificate, contact the regional health school that is closest to you.

 Last reviewed: Has this been useful?
 Give us your feedback